nablang/nablang/doc/nabla/basic-syntax.md

       end
     end

-the order of behavior type and data type can be switched
+the order of behavior type and struct type can be switched

     class Foo
       ...
     end
-    data Foo
+    struct Foo
       ...
     end